 However, making lifestyle changes to prevent heartburn can also help prevent excessive gas.

 Read on to learn more about heartburn and gas, including how to prevent and treat them.

 Heartburn occurs as a symptom of acid reflux.
 According to the National Institute of Diabetes and Digestive and Kidney Diseases,

 People experience heartburn in different ways, but some of the common sensations include:

 - burning that may move up the throat

 - a tightening sensation in the throat and chest

 For some people, heartburn may present as pain behind the breastbone.
 For others, it may feel like pain or burning higher in the throat.

 Heartburn is common after eating meals.
 A person may trigger heartburn by lying down or bending over shortly after eating.
-Some common triggers of heartburn include:
+Some

 - heavy, fatty foods